Contact | Instagram

 BOOKS AND BOOK-LENGTH EXHIBITION CATALOGUES

 Authentic Replicas: Buddhist Art in Medieval China.
-Honolulu: University of Hawai’i Press, forthcoming in 2018.
+Honolulu: University of Hawai’i Press, 2019.

 Schätze der Liao: Chinas vergessene Nomadendynastie (907-1125).
 Zürich: Museum Rietberg, 2007.
 German translation of the research catalogue below.